-The figures challenge typically accepted estimates of fetal alcohol spectrum disorder, which have been thought to affect around only 1 percent of U.S.A raised children.
+The figures challenge typically accepted estimates of fetal alcohol spectrum disorder, which have been thought to affect around only 1% of U.S.A raised children.

-” The bottom line is, these are not rare disorders,” stated research study pioneer Chris Chambers, a lecturer of pediatrics from The State Of California.
+” The bottom line is, these are not rare disorders,” stated research study pioneer Chris Chambers, a lecturer of paediatrics from The State Of California.

 Fetal alcohol spectrum disorder is an umbrella phrase that includes the more well known ‘fetal alcohol syndrome,’ which can be fatal.
 FASD also can cause severe complications with learning ability and behavior, stunted development, and facial abnormalities.
 It also includes less-severe learning or behavioral issues that may be traced directly to a woman’s antenatal alcohol consumption.

 Youngsters in that latter group might have trouble with schoolwork or poor impulse management, for example.
 And it may be challenging to identify fetal alcohol spectrum disorder as the cause.
 Versus a medical diagnosis of attention-deficit/hyperactivity disorder (ADHD).

 ” It’s difficult,” Chambers said.
 “There’s no blood exam for FASD.
 A lot of professional opinions has to go into producing the diagnosis.”

 Her team’s findings are based on assessments performed by professionals with specific knowledge in diagnosing fetal alcohol spectrum disorders.
 And other scientists said that makes their estimations exceptionally reliable.

 Bill Fifer, a professor of clinical psychiatry at Columbia University Health Care Facility in New York City, pointed out, “I think this provides us a far more valid number of the likely occurrence of these conditions.”